Noise regulation: United States initial legislation

 In the 1960s and earlier, few people recognized that citizens might be entitled to be protected from adverse sound level exposure.
 Most concerted actions consisted of citizens groups organized to oppose a specific highway or airport, and occasionally a nuisance lawsuit would arise.
 Things in the United States changed rapidly with passage of the National Environmental Policy Act (NEPA) in 1969 and the Noise Pollution and Abatement Act, more commonly called the Noise Control Act (NCA), in 1972.
 Passage of the NCA was remarkable considering the lack of historic organized citizen concern.
 However, the United States Environmental Protection Agency (EPA) had testified before Congress that 30 million Americans are exposed to non-occupational noise high enough to cause hearing loss and 44 million Americans live in homes impacted by aircraft or highway noise.

 NEPA requires all federally funded major actions to be analyzed for all physical environmental impacts including noise pollution, and the NCA directed the EPA to promulgate regulations for a host of noise emissions.
-Many city ordinances prohibit sound above a threshold intensity from trespassing over property line at night, typically between 9 p.m. to 7 a.m., and during the day restricts it to a higher sound level; however, enforcement is uneven.
+Many city ordinances prohibit sound above a threshold intensity from trespassing over property line at night, typically between 9 p.m. and 7 a.m., and during the day restricts it to a higher sound level; however, enforcement is uneven.
 Many municipalities do not follow up on complaints.
 Even where a municipality has an enforcement office, it may only be willing to issue warnings, since taking offenders to court is expensive.
-A notable exception to this rule is the City of Portland, Oregon, which has instituted an aggressive protection for its citizens with fines reaching as high at $5000 per infraction, with the ability to cite a responsible noise violator multiple times in a single day.
+A notable exception to this rule is the City of Portland, Oregon, which has instituted aggressive protection for its citizens with fines reaching as high as $5000 per infraction, with the ability to cite a responsible noise violator multiple times in a single day.

 Under the Occupational Safety and Health Act of 1970, employers are responsible for providing safe and healthful workplaces for their employees.
 OSHA's role is to ensure these conditions for America's working men and women by setting and enforcing standards, and providing training, education and assistance.
 The same Act charges the National Institute for Occupational Safety and Health (NIOSH) with recommending occupational safety and health standards.
 NIOSH communicates these recommended standards to regulatory agencies (including OSHA) and to others in the occupational safety and health community through the publication and dissemination of Criteria Documents such as the Criteria for A Recommended Standard - Occupational Noise Exposure.